-Substernal goitre is a goitre (enlarged thyroid gland) with intrathoracic extension.
+Substernal goiter (or retrosternal goiter) is an enlarged thyroid gland with intrathoracic extension.

-It remains unclear which goitres are to be termed substernal, but a recently proposed definition is a goitre that requires mediastinal exploration and dissection for complete removal or an intrathoracic component extending more than 3 cm in the thoracic inlet 1.
+It remains unclear which goitres are to be termed substernal, but a recently proposed definition is a goiter that requires mediastinal exploration and dissection for complete removal or an intrathoracic component extending >3 cm in the thoracic inlet 1.

-Chest x-ray may show a superior mediastinal radiopacity causing the deviation of trachea to opposite site.
-The superior margin of the radio-opacity/mass is untraceable (cervicothoracic sign).
+Chest x-ray may show a superior mediastinal radiopacity causing the deviation of trachea to the opposite side.
+The superior margin of the radiopacity/mass is untraceable (cervicothoracic sign).

-According to one study the most important CT features in determining the necessity of sternotomy for goitre excision are the presence of an ectopic goitre, total thyroid gland volume and goitre extension below the tracheal carina 3.
+According to one study, the most important CT features in determining the necessity of sternotomy for goiter excision are the presence of an ectopic goiter, total thyroid gland volume and goiter extension below the tracheal carina 3.

 Treatment and prognosis

 Most anterior substernal thyroid goitres are accessed via a transcervical approach.
 For goitres that cannot be removed via neck dissection, such as those with complicated anatomic extensions or posterior mediastinal involvement, the surgeon may need to incorporate a partial upper sternotomy and clavicular head resection or mini-thoracotomy for adequate exposure.

-A surgeon with an understanding of the radiologic reporting of a substernal goitre on a dedicated chest CT might perform a sternotomy instead of a simple low-collar incision for resection of a substernal goitre.
+A surgeon with an understanding of the radiologic reporting of a substernal goiter on a dedicated chest CT might perform a sternotomy instead of a simple low-collar incision for resection of substernal goiter.